hanzala211/mini-git/Readme.md

 ### Committing Changes

 The `commit` command creates a commit object from the staged files in the index.
-You must provide a commit message using the `-m` or `--m` flag.
+You must provide a commit message using the `--m` flag.
 The command builds a tree structure from the staged files, creates a commit object that references the tree, parent commit (if any), commit message, and timestamp.
 After creating the commit, it updates HEAD to point to the new commit SHA.

 Example usage: